FelixOnline/v2/content/articles/2011-2-17-the-state-of-academic-blogging-at-imperial.md

 As long as you can refrain from ranting, the benefits can be worth the time.
 And it will be your own time you spend on it.

-__[Professor Andrew Jaffe](http://www.andrewjaffe.net/blog/)__, of the Physics Department at Imperial, said that a blog is generally seen in a positive light, but only if it's done after hours and doesn't take away significantly from real research.
+[Professor Andrew Jaffe](http://www.andrewjaffe.net/blog/), of the Physics Department at Imperial, said that a blog is generally seen in a positive light, but only if it's done after hours and doesn't take away significantly from real research.
 "Funding agencies want to have their cake and eat it too; the ideal is for [blogging] to be a high quality hobby".

 Jaffe believes, and I'm sure most scientists would agree, that quality and quantity of research is the most important thing for a scientist early on in their career.
 As time goes on, and you've gained approval from your peers, there may be more time to spend on "extras" such as blogs and other outreach.